Slip and Falls

 Florida law applies special rules to slip and fall accidents involving transitory foreign substances, such as spills, food, liquids, or debris, especially in business establishments.
 In these cases, the injured person must prove that the business had actual or constructive knowledge of the dangerous condition and failed to correct it.
 Constructive knowledge may be shown by evidence that the condition existed long enough that it should have been discovered, or that it occurred regularly and was therefore foreseeable.
 This heightened proof requirement makes slip and fall cases against businesses more challenging than general negligence claims.

-Property owners’ duties vary depending on the injured person’s legal status, such as invitee, licensee, or trespasser.
+Property owners’ duties in Florida vary depending on the legal status of the injured party, such as whether they are an invitee, licensee, or trespasser.
 Business customers and guests are owed the highest duty of care, while trespassers are owed limited protections.
-Florida also follows a comparative negligence system, meaning a person’s compensation may be reduced if they are found partially responsible for their own fall, such as by ignoring obvious hazards or failing to act reasonably under the circumstances.
+Florida also follows a comparative negligence system, meaning that compensation may be reduced if the injured person is found partially responsible for their own fall, for example by ignoring obvious hazards or failing to act reasonably under the circumstances.
+Attorney Eliot Dempsey and the Dempsey Law Firm assist clients in navigating these complexities, ensuring that injured parties understand their rights and pursue all available damages, which may include medical expenses, lost wages, reduced earning capacity, pain and suffering, and other losses related to the injury.
+Claims must be filed within Florida’s statute of limitations, generally two years for negligence actions.